-- 14. In response to the consultation on the initial proposals, our proposed composition of constituencies across North of Tyne was both supported and opposed. - 15.
+- 646. In response to the consultation on the initial proposals, our proposed composition of constituencies across North of Tyne was both supported and opposed. - 647.
 The boundary between our proposed Berwick and Morpeth, and Hexham constituencies was largely opposed in the Longhorsley ward, with counter proposals suggesting that the ward should be included in full or in part in the Berwick and Morpeth constituency.
 Respondents cited the close geographic proximity of the village of West Thirston in Longhorsley to the village of Felton in Shilbottle ward to the north.
 Some respondents also expressed concern at the exclusion of Alnwick from the name of the constituency.
-Those who made this argument noted that Alnwickis the county town for Northumberland and that it should be included in the constituency, including the proposal to name it North Northumberland.

-- 16. Our proposed Blyth and Ashington constituency was largely supported for keeping the coastal communities together.
-However, we received a small amount of opposition to the configuration of this constituency, which sought to include the areas of Bedlington and Choppington in a counter proposal for the Hexham constituency. - 17.
-The core of our proposed Hexham constituency was supported, but the inclusion of the wards of Longhorsley, and Callerton and Throckley were largely opposed, with a number of counter proposals provided in order to resolve these two issues.
-Those who opposed the inclusion of the Callterton and Throckley ward in the Hexham constituency indicated that the ward had community ties to the City of Newcastle and identified that the ward included places associated with the City, such as the airport.
-However, we also received some support for the inclusion of the Callerton and Throckley ward in the Hexham constituency with respondents citing community ties with Heddon-on-the-Wall. - 18.
+Those who made this argument noted that Alnwick is the county town for Northumberland and that it should be included in the constituency name.
+We also received other alternatives for the name of the constituency, including the proposal to name it North Northumberland. - 648.
+Our proposed Blyth and Ashington constituency was largely supported for keeping the coastal communities together.
+However, we received a small amount of opposition to the configuration of this constituency, which sought to include the areas of Bedlington and Choppington in a counter proposal for the Hexham constituency. - 649.
+The core of our proposed Hexham constituency was supported, but the inclusion of the wards of Longhorsley, and Callerton & Throckley were largely opposed, with a number of counter proposals provided in order to resolve these two issues.
+Those who opposed the inclusion of the Callerton & Throckley ward in the Hexham constituency said that the ward had community ties to the City of Newcastle and identified that the ward included places associated with the City, such as the airport.
+However, we also received some support for the inclusion of the Callerton & Throckley ward in the Hexham constituency with respondents citing community ties with Heddon-on-the-Wall. - 650.
 The five proposed constituencies which included wards from the City of Newcastle upon Tyne and Borough of North Tyneside were largely opposed because of the perceived breaking of community ties and the crossing of borough boundaries.
 We received opposition to our proposed Whitley Bay and Cramlington constituency, with respondents outlining that Whitley Bay had shared community ties southwards along the coast to Tynemouth, rather than northwards towards Cramlington.
 We received some support for our proposed Newcastle upon Tyne East and Tynemouth constituencies.